Low Lectin Foods List

 Below is compiled a big list of foods that are low in lectins, which brings about a number of benefits, the biggest perhaps being that these foods are least likely to set off hypersensitivity reactions in sensitive individuals.

-For more information on how to get rid of sensitivity to lectin foods so you can eat the foods you love and for an incredibly in-depth list of high and low lectin foods (over 90 included!) then click the button above.
+For more information on how to get rid of sensitivity to lectin foods so you can eat the foods you love and for an incredibly in-depth list of high and low lectin foods (over 100 included!) then click the button below.

 Shanghai Baby Bok Choi

 Chard (Swiss chard, green chard, rainbow chard, red chard)

 Mint (peppermint, spearmint, etc.)

 If you want to know how I increased my tolerance to lectin foods, so that I could be more flexible, especially at restaurants and parties, then be sure to check out the smoothie recipe below.

 What Are Low Lectin Foods?

 Lectins are a kind of protein that can be found in many types of foods.
 Recently, it has become apparent that people can have sensitivities to many different foods, especially when they have some sort of digestive problems.
 It seems to be the case that many high lectin foods cause all sorts of negative food sensitivity reactions.
 These proteins (not all proteins, in general) have been found to be very hard to digest and that they may leak past the gut wall, an increasingly common condition also known as leaky gut, which thereby sets off immune system reactions and food sensitivity reactions.

 As a result of this, low lectin foods are typically much safer to eat for people who have food sensitivities and by implication, leaky gut.
 On this page, you'll find a big list of foods which are likely to be great additions to a lectin-free diet.